David Coker, President

 Nick Popejoy, Hero Miles Program Administrator

-A proud Navy spouse, Sarah has over four years’ experience in nonprofit development and understands the importance of providing quality experiences for donors.
-Her role at Fisher House focuses on Peer-to-Peer DIY fundraising through various events, such as Proud Supporter, Patriot Challenge, and Team Fisher House.
-In her previous nonprofit roles, Sarah managed volunteers, empowered donors to reach fundraising goals and planned donor-centric events.
+A proud Navy spouse, Sarah has over eight years’ experience working for nonprofits and understands the importance of providing quality experiences for supporters.
+As the liaison to the network of Fisher Houses and its managers, Sarah is responsible for planning various trainings and program events.
+In her previous nonprofit roles, Sarah managed volunteers, empowered donors to reach fundraising goals and coordinated donor-centric events.
 She is mission-focused and looks forward to supporting the Fisher House mission of helping military families.
 Sarah’s husband is active duty Navy, pursuing a degree in Master of Health Administration and Policy at the Uniformed Services University of the Health Sciences.
 In her free time, Sarah enjoys playing with her yellow lab rescue, Duncan, and exploring our nation’s capital.

 In Memoriam, Kerri Childress